Using Duplicity and Amazon S3 – Notes and Examples

-I went on to define what I’m looking for, and after a short search I’ve came up with duplicity which support efficient incremental backups to Amazon S3 (among many other backends).
-While duplicity has an simple CLI interface, I did come across two pitfalls when using S3.
+I went on to define what I’m looking for, and after a short search I came up with duplicity, which supports efficient incremental backups to Amazon S3 (among many other backends).
+While duplicity has a simple CLI interface, I did come across two pitfalls when using S3.

 File "//usr/lib64/python2.5/site-packages/boto/connection.py", line 148, in __init__